mkurmarc/mkurmarc/README.md

 Website with interactive data visualizations utilizing Triple Crown Horserace data and weather forecasts from the past 15 years.
-Parsed, tested, organized, and analyzed data into visuals, including scatter plots and bar graphs, for the end user to research patterns within the information.
+Parsed, tested, organized, and analyzed data into visuals, including scatter plots and bar graphs, for the end user to research patterns.
 Applied machine learning methods and processing, such as linear regression, to provide end users with analysis and help with race predictions.

 #### Technologies: